 Modern spider vein treatments such as sclerotherapy are quick and nearly painless.
-During the typical sclerotherapy procedure, a spider vein expert in Covington injects a chemical solution, or sclerosant, into the vein so that it can essentially collapse on itself, stick together and no longer be able to act as a thoroughfare for the abnormal blood flow that creates bothersome symptoms such as achiness, heaviness, and swelling in the legs and feet.
+During the typical sclerotherapy procedure, a spider vein expert in Hawaii injects a chemical solution, or sclerosant, into the vein so that it can essentially collapse on itself, stick together and no longer be able to act as a thoroughfare for the abnormal blood flow that creates bothersome symptoms such as achiness, heaviness, and swelling in the legs and feet.

 Sclerotherapy can be performed on most of the leg veins that are affected by vein disease.
 Sclerotherapy is often used to treat spider veins for cosmetic purposes, however it is also applicable for deeper veins in some cases.
 To help guide the application of sclerosing solution into veins that are not visible at the skin surface, Dr. Juleff utilizes ultrasound imaging to help guide the procedure by visualizing the vein and ensuring the correct vessels are targeted.

 In general, sclerotherapy is a very important and common technique for treating various abnormal veins.
 This procedure is performed at our center every day to treat various forms of vein problems.
-Dr. Juleff often performs sclerotherapy in multiple short sessions over the course of several weeks or months in order to achieve the best cosmetic outcome for each patient.
+Dr. Juleff often performs sclerotherapy for spider veins in multiple short sessions over the course of several weeks or months in order to achieve the best cosmetic outcome for each patient.

 Injection sclerotherapy is another important treatment option often used for treating small to medium size problem veins that sit deeper inside the legs and are too small to be treated by other methods.
 Because these veins are not visible at the surface of the skin, Dr. Juleff gains a visual of the affected veins with the assistance of ultrasound technology.

 Ultrasound imaging portrays an image of the body’s vein structures, which is vital in helping guide Dr. Juleff and other vein specialists in New Orleans to the right veins for treatment.
-Ultrasound is used extensively to reveal the location of an affected vein and to assist in the placement of the sclerosing solution into the correct veins.
+Ultrasound Guided Sclerotherapy is used extensively to reveal the location of an affected vein and to assist in the placement of the sclerosing solution into the correct veins.